 You will need one dynamic individual that can speak well and engage the crowd.
 This individual uses the mike to entertain the crowd, engage the crowd, and hand out door prizes.
 The raffles are pushed hard.
 A great personality can make the event something special.
 Examples of some success include lane challenges for a frame, guzzle a beer and throw the ball.
 The first bowler to throw a strike wins a prize.
 Go to a lane and challenge a bowler to throw a strike while everybody is watching.
 This is funny by the way; have you ever seen a bowling alley totally quiet?
 Have someone pay to not be embarrassed by him.
 Have the other team members pay money to single out someone.
 The key is to work the crowd and make money!
 The more dynamic the individual the more money is raised!

 Negotiate a price per bowler for the bowling alley.
 You should expect a cost of $2.75 to 3.50 per bowler to include shoes as the core cost for the day.
 I have also been able to negotiate a 12% commission from the snack bar and the liquor bar.

 Money (The Good Stuff)

 Most of the participants are there for about 2 hours from start to finish.
-They not only bring at least $35 to bowl, but on average spend another $7 for raffles etc. So on average, revenue of $42 is raised and the cost is around $6.50 per bowler (lane fee plus costs of materials).
+They not only bring at least $35 to bowl, but on average spend another $7 for raffles etc. On average, revenue of $42 is raised and the cost is around $6.50 per bowler (lane fee plus costs of materials).
 In general you will net no less than $35.50 per bowler.
-So if all lanes are filled, you are looking at netting no less than $28,400 for this one day event.
+Thus, if all lanes are filled, you are looking at netting no less than $28,400 for this one day event.

 Here is a breakdown from one event that was only 65% attended (not all the lanes were filled for each session).